ebinnion/osm2graph/readme.md

 - **Threading** - Due to the way OSM files are organized, it would make sense to thread the reading in and processing of the node tags, but not the way tags.
 Also, I would like to test how fast the script would run if I put all output into a buffer, and used a separate thread to print each file.
 - **Database Support** - Due to the large file sizes of OSM files (~28 Gb for the bzipped planet file), this script should likely make use of some type of database so as not to run out of memory.
 I did test this script with an SQLite database, but run time was approximately 20x longer in my tests, so the idea was scrapped.

+#How to Use Osm2Graph
+- Ensure you have Python installed
+- Download Osm2Graph and copy main.py into the directory of your OSM file.
+- On the command line, navigate to the directory of main.py
+- Run this command ```python main.py [name-of-your-osm-file-here].osm```

+**Note:** Depending on your configuration, you may need to use ```python ./main.py ./[name-of-your-osm-file-here].osm```

 #File Definitions